dkazmer/Obsidium/README.md

 ### Settings

-The generic default settings are set for each observer, which can be overridden via the second, pointedly typed, parameter of the wrapped constructor, specific to the chosen observer type. **Caveat:** `resize` has no such settings as it's not complex enough to need one.
+The generic default settings are set for each observer, which can be optionally overridden via the second argument of the wrapped constructor, specific to the chosen observer type. **Caveat:** `resize` has no such settings arg. as it's not complex enough to need it.

 ```ts
 const myObs: Obsidium = Obsidium[obsName](elementObsd, obsOptions);